telerik/ajax-docs/controls/breadcrumb/functionality/items.md

     End Function
 ````

-The result from the declaration above should be the same as if ItemTemplate is not in use, see **Figure 3** below:
+The result from the declaration above should be the same as if ClientItemTemplate is not in use, see **Figure 3** below:

 >caption Figure 3: